DFE-Digital/architecture/capability/architecture-capability-framework.md

 It builds on the [GOV.UK DDaT Capability Framework](https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework), extending the various skills, levels and mastery for the context of DfE.

 ## The skills and experience you'll need
-At DfE we have a mix of Enterprise, Solution, Technical and Data Architects, we have Tech Leads, Heads of profession etc. Lots of different roles and teams that do architecture in one way or another across a number of Directorates.
-There is a central architecture team as well as discreet architecture teams working across DfE.
+In DfE, we have a mix of enterprise, solution, technical and data architects.
+We also have tech leads and Heads of Profession - there are lots of different roles and teams that do architecture in one way or another, across a number of business areas.
+There is a central architecture team, as well as discreet architecture teams working across DfE.

-Here is a flavour of some of the more common roles:
+Here are some of the more common roles:

 ### Enterprise Architects